 I'm an investigative journalist, and my specialty is following the money.
 I currently write for Sludge, a new money-in-politics site.
-Previously, I was part of the Political Capital investigative unit at International Business Times, where we won a Society of American Business Editors and Writers Best in Business award for our coverage of the 2017 Republican tax bill.
+Previously, I was part of the investigative unit at International Business Times, where we won a Society of American Business Editors and Writers Best in Business award for our coverage of the 2017 Republican tax bill.
 You can see my work for IBT here.
-Because of tumult within the parent company, I resigned on Feb.
-9, 2017.

 I got my start researching and reporting on campaign finance in North Carolina state politics at the Institute for Southern Studies in Durham, NC, and its online magazine, Facing South.
 Now in Brooklyn, NY, I use data-heavy research as I cover underreported topics such as Charles Koch's donations to higher education, the money driving anti-LGBTQ laws and the fight against distributed solar energy.

 My stories have appeared at more than 20 publications including AlterNet, The American Prospect, BillMoyers.com, The Brooklyn Rail, Common Dreams, DeSmog, EcoWatch, Exposed by CMD, Facing South, Louisiana Weekly, The Nation, National Memo, Newsweek, Paste Magazine, Raw Story, Rewire, Salon, The Young Turks, Truthout, Truthdig, VICE.com, Vocativ and The Washington Spectator.
 I've discussed my work on TV and radio, with appearances on Georgia Public Broadcasting, The Big Picture with Thom Hartman, The Thom Hartmann Program, The Real News Network and Time Warner Cable News.